leandromet/geo_postgis/2023_carbon_biodiversity/foss4g2023_abstract.md

 Mapbiomas consists of 30 meter resolution raster files for every year between 1985 and 2020, covering the whole Brazilian territory (4,000x4,000 kilometers).
 It has 25 classes of land use represented by digital numbers in the raster file, like Natural Forest, Pasture, Urban and Silviculture.

+1			  	Forest
+2			  	Savana
+3			  	Mangrove
+4			  	Silviculture
+5			  	Wetland
+6			  	Coutryside
+7			  	Other non Forest
+8			  	Pasture
+9			  	Cane
+10		 		Agriculture and Pasture
+11				Sand
+12				Urban
+13				Non Vegetated
+14				Rock
+15				Minning
+16				Aquiculture
+17				Peak
+18				Waterstream
+19				Soy
+20				Rice
+21				Other Crops
+22				Coffe
+23				Citrus
+24				Other Perennial Crops
+25				Restinga with Tree

-We started by using Raster Calculator to aggregate Natural classes from blocks of years with threshold masks as simple as:
+We started by using Raster Calculator to aggregate Natural classes ( here considered classes 3, 4, 5 and 11) from blocks of years with threshold masks as simple as:

-( "extent_year1985@1" = 3 or "extent_year1985@1" = 4 or "extent_year1985@1" = 5 or "extent_year1985@1" = 11 )
+( "raster_band_1985@1" = 3 or "raster_band_1985@1" = 4 or "raster_band_1985@1" = 5 or "raster_band_1985@1" = 11 )
 OR
-( "extent_year1986@1" = 3 or "extent_year1986@1" = 4 or "extent_year1986@1" = 5 or "extent_year1986@1" = 11 )
+( "raster_band_1986@1" = 3 or "raster_band_1986@1" = 4 or "raster_band_1986@1" = 5 or "raster_band_1986@1" = 11 )

+Where raster_band_1986 means the raster of the year 1986 with band number 1, in this case each layer has just one band with the pixel valueas from 0 to 25.

-And then multiplying results from distant periods with applied weights to visually enhance areas that lost or recovered certain land use classes.
+We then multiply the results from distant periods with applied weights to visually enhance areas that lost or recovered certain land use classes.
 Once we had the mapped regions it is pretty hard to count all locations for many combinations with different years, like looking at same pixels that went from forest to pasture in 1988 but went back to forest in 1995 and then rock in 2005.
 The flux of uses has too many options for them to be organized by comparing the evolution by year and then by decades to try and see what happened in a larger region.

 Since a raster file is in reality a table, in this case 36 tables with 155,239 columns and 158,459 lines, why not use it in a structured database for handling all the 885 billion pixels, as point geometries?
 In fact we need only 24 billion points, each with 36 attributes of 1 byte per year, and maybe we can store it in a tablespace equivalent to the original 36GB raster files.